 8.5 Verifying your personal information.
 You authorise us to make any inquiries, to you or to others, which are necessary to validate the information that you provide to us.
 This may include asking you for additional information, requiring you to take steps to confirm ownership of your email address or financial instruments, verifying your information against third party databases, or through other sources such as a credit reference agency.

 9.2 Refund before your Transaction is completed.
-You can cancel a valid Transaction at any time prior to its completion.
-Completion means that your Recipient claimed the money you sent (such as through cash pick-up, delivery or if the funds had been credited to the Recipient’s bank account).
-Upon receiving your request to cancel a Transaction we may confirm with our Service Providers to determine if the Transaction was cancelled prior to issuing you with a refund.
+You can cancel a valid Transaction at any time prior to its completion, by calling us at +39 800 790 828; sending us an email to email@example.com writing us at Remitly Europe Limited, attn.: Error Resolution WeWork, Charlemont Exchange, Charlemont Street, Dublin 2, D02V N88, Ireland.
+Completion means that your Recipient claimed the money you sent (such as through cash pick-up, home delivery, or if the funds had been credited to the Recipient’s bank account or mobile wallet).
+We will communicate with you in English to comply with this provision.
+Completion means that your Recipient claimed the money you sent (such as through cash pick-up or if the funds had been credited to the Recipient's bank account).
 The Transaction Amount will not be refunded after completion.

 9.3 Our Goodwill Guarantee.
-If you are not satisfied with our service for any reason we will refund you the Service Fee amount of the applicable Transaction (our “Goodwill Guarantee”).
-Our Goodwill Guarantee is provided by Remitly U.K. Ltd., of Eighth Floor, Ten Bishops Square, London, United Kingdom, E1 6EG to its Italian customers.
-To receive our Goodwill Guarantee you are required to contact us by either calling us at 0800 55771234, send us an email at firstname.lastname@example.org or write to us at: Remitly U.K., Ltd attn.: Customer Service Welby House, 96 Wilton Road, London SW1V 1DW within 180 days of the Transaction.
+If you are not satisfied with our service for any reason we will refund you the Service Fee amount of the applicable Transaction (our "Goodwill Guarantee" ).
+Our Goodwill Guarantee is provided by Remitly Europe Limited of 1st Floor, Penrose One, Penrose Dock, Cork, T23 KW81, Ireland to its Austrian customers.
+To receive our Goodwill Guarantee you are required to contact us by either calling us at +39 800 790 828, send us an email at firstname.lastname@example.org or write to us at: Remitly Europe Limited attn.: Customer Service WeWork, Charlemont Exchange, Charlemont Street, Dublin 2, D02V N88, Ireland within 180 days of the Transaction.
 Our Goodwill Guarantee is provided to you in addition to your legal rights and does not affect your rights under law, such as with respect to our performance of the Services with reasonable skill and care.
 Please also see section 14 (Our Responsibility for Loss or Damage Suffered by You).

 9.4 Payment of Refunds.
 All refunds will be credited to the same Funding Instrument used to pay for the Transaction.
 Refunds are only made in currency you have paid us and will not be adjusted to account for changes in the value of the currency amount or any other foreign currency from the time your Transaction was submitted.
 Except in the case of a refund related to a valid claim that your payment was unauthorised, if the Funding Instrument you used to pay for the original Transaction is no longer valid and we are unable to find a mutually acceptable solution, we are under no obligation to make the refund.
 Additionally, we are not responsible nor liable to you for any loss you may suffer (or for any form of refund) if you send money to someone other than ourselves in connection with your use of our Services and/or your payment is not recognised by us by you not providing the correct details.